 Prior to joining UTS (Aug 2014) Simon was Professor of Learning Informatics and Associate Director (Technology) at the the UK Open University's Knowledge Media Institute, a 70-strong lab researching the future internet for the knowledge society, and applications into the OU.

-He is committed to developing research-informed tools that practitioners can use, and is a founding member of the Compendium Institute (global user forum for the Compendium knowledge cartography application) and Learning Emergence (advancing complex systems thinking about deep learning through leadership development and technology).
+Simon is committed to developing research-informed tools that practitioners can use, and is a founding member of the Compendium Institute (global user forum for the Compendium knowledge cartography application) and Learning Emergence (advancing complex systems thinking about deep learning through leadership development and technology).
 He was Co-Founder and General Editor of the award-winning Journal of Interactive Media in Education, one of the earliest open access e-journals.
-He was one of the Investigators on the OpenLearn programme which published thousands of hours of OU courses as Creative Commons resources along with open sensemaking tools, and was Director of the OU’s SocialLearn R&D project (2009-12).
+He was one of the Investigators on the OpenLearn programme which published thousands of hours of OU courses as Creative Commons resources along with open sensemaking tools, and was Director of the OU’s SocialLearn platform.

 Simon's research sits at the intersection of Learning Analytics, Sensemaking and Collective Intelligence: the design of human-centred computation to...